 - If you don’t have a noodle maker but still want fresh noodles, try either hand-rolled noodles or hand-pulled noodles.

-- If you are looking for a gluten-free option, then use round rice noodles.
+- If you are looking for a gluten-free option, then use round rice noodles or glass noodles (see example in hot and sour noodle soup).

 You can make the sauce in advance or in bulk.
 It can be stored in the fridge for up to a week.
 Just remember to leave out the minced garlic.
 Add it prior to serving.